-An additional benefit was that the enlarged prostate problem I had been experiencing disappeared after about two months.
+An additional benefit was that the enlarged prostate problem I had been experiencing disappeared after about a month.
 Montelukast worked, whereas the prostate drugs I was taking before didn't work.
-This showed me that montelukast in multiple doses throughout the day can be used to treat many age related inflammatory conditions.
+This showed me that montelukast in multiple doses throughout the day can be used to treat many age related chronic inflammatory conditions.
 One 10 mg tablet per day as prescribed for asthma won't be effective.

 I am lucky that I live in a country where montelukast can be bought without a prescription.
 If I were still living in the US, I could not have been able to get a prescription for multiple tablets a day, and would have never known of its benefits.
 I am very lucky.

 For the latest updates, click on Menu and then click on the latest year.

 In September 2019, Emory University announced that they were starting a FDA clinical trial for Alzheimers with the inexpensive anti-inflammatory asthma drug montelukast.
 It was a one year, double-blind placebo-controlled clinical trial for individuals with mild cognitive impairment (MCI) and early Alzheimer disease.
 Participants would be treated with up to 40 mg per day.
 Measurements included cognitive testing, cerebral spinal fluid (CSF) tests and neuroimaging.

 This trial was being sponsored not by a drug company but rather by Emory itself.
 Emory was paying out millions of dollars for this trial.
 It is very rare for a university to pay for a FDA trial, so evidently their researchers had confidence in a good outcome.